-At this point, we have studied how the properties 1, 2, and 4 in Definition \ref{eht} can be used to provide features of the type theory we construct from the quasicategory $\mathcal{C}$ (here $\mathcal{E}$).
-Namely, we have that : \begin{itemize} \item Pullbacks provide substitutions (Section 2), the terminal object plays the role of the empty context and pushout give the so-called "pushout types" (Section 4). \item Local cartesian closure yields $\Pi$-types (Section 2). \item Objects classifier, or rather equivalently univalent map (see Theorem 3.32 of \cite{rasekh2018eth}), provide univalent universes (Section 3). \end{itemize}
+At this point, we have studied how the properties 1, 2, and 4 in Definition \ref{eht} can be used to provide features of the type theory we construct from the quasicategory $\mathcal{C}$ (when taking $\mathcal{C} := \mathcal{E}$).
+Namely, we have that : \begin{itemize} \item Pullbacks provide substitutions (Section \ref{s2}), the terminal object plays the role of the empty context, and pushout give the so-called "pushout types" (Section \ref{s4}). \item Local cartesian closure yields $\Pi$-types (Section \ref{s2}). \item Object classifiers, or rather, equivalently, univalent maps (see Theorem 3.32 of \cite{rasekh2018eth}), provide univalent universes (Section \ref{s3}). \end{itemize}

-We now consider property 3, that is the existence of a subobject classifier.
-The link between such an object and the propositional resizing axiom is known (this is discussed in Section 8 of \cite{rasekh2018pr} for instance).
+We now consider property 3, that is, the existence of a subobject classifier.
+The link between such an object and the propositional resizing axiom is known (this is notably discussed in Section 8 of \cite{rasekh2018pr}).

-We will use the following definition
+We will use the following definition:

-\begin{definition} A model of type theory (e.g. a tribe) satisfies propositional resizing if there exists a fibration $s : \tilde{V} \to V$ classifying the fibrations that are $(-1)$-truncated. \end{definition}
+\begin{definition} A model of type theory (e.g. a tribe) satisfies propositional resizing if there exists a fibration $s : \tilde{V} \to V$, classifying the fibrations that are $(-1)$-truncated (the latter notion being defined representably from the corresponding notion on spaces, or equivalently from contractibility of its fibers, in the usual homotopy type-theoretic sense). \end{definition}

-The following proposition follows from Section 3 of the present papers, in the special case where the class $\mathbf{S}$ of morphism classified by the universe is the class of fibrations that are homotopy monomorphisms ($(-1)$-truncated maps).
+The following proposition follows from Section \ref{s3} of the present chapter, in the special case where the class $\mathbf{S}$ of morphisms classified by the universe is the class of fibrations that are homotopy monomorphisms ($(-1)$-truncated maps).

 \begin{proposition} Suppose $\mathcal{C}$ has a subobject classifier.
-Then there is an essentially representable object of $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ which witnesses propositional resizing in the sense of Definition \ref{propres}. \end{proposition}
+Then there is an essentially representable object of $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ that witnesses propositional resizing in the sense of Definition \ref{propres}. \end{proposition}

-Observing that a family of univalent universes inside $\mathcal{C}$ yields a family of univalent universes in $\overline{\mathcal{C}}^{**}$ (as in Section 3), Theorem \ref{main} has now the following corollary:
+Observing that a family of univalent universes inside $\mathcal{C}$ yields a family of univalent universes in the $\pi$-tribe $\overline{\mathcal{C}}^{**}$ (as in Section 3), Theorem \ref{main} has now the following corollary:

 \begin{theorem} Every elementary higher topos provides a model for homotopy type theory. \end{theorem}